 Title: Preparing and operating hoists during installation activities in the workplace Additional information about this unit Assessment Guidance This unit must be assessed in a work environment and in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
 This unit must be assessed against the endorsements detailed within the relevant NVQ structure.
-ProQual Level 2 NVQ Diploma in Plant Installations (Construction): One of the following endorsements required: Hoist rack and pinion goods Hoist passenger/goods combined Hoist rope operated goods Hoist transport platform Sector Subject Are ea 05.2 Building and Construction Availability for use 2 Shared unit Unit guided learning hours 23
+ProQual Level 2 NVQ Diploma in Plant Installations (Construction): One of the following endorsements required: Hoist rack and pinion goods Hoist passenger/goods combined Hoist rope operated goods Hoist transport platform Sector Subject Are ea 05.2 Building and Construction Availability for use Shared unit Unit guided learning hours 23

-Title: Carrying out basic maintenance on installed plant and equipment in the workplace Unit Number: R/615/1891 Learning outcomes The learner will be able to: sment criteria arner can: Work safely at all times when carrying out basic maintenance on installed 1.1 Comply with current health and safety legislation, and other relevant regulations and guidelines applicable to the basic maintenance of installed plant and equipment. pla ant and equi ipment.
+Title: Carrying out basic maintenance on installed plant and equipment in the workplace Unit Number: R/615/1891 Learning outcomes The learner will be able to: sment criteria arner can: Work safely at all times when carrying out basic maintenance on installed 1.1 Comply with current health and safety legislation, and other relevant regulations and guidelines applicable to the basic maintenance of installed plant and equipment. plant and equip oment.
 1.2 Use personal protective equipment (PPE) relevant to installed plant and equipment maintenance activities.
 1.3 Describe health and safety legislation, regulations, codes of practice, official guidance, safe working practices and procedures and company health and safety policies and workplace procedures that apply to basic maintenance activities.
 1.4 Describe the safe and correct use of personal protective equipment (PPE) and manual handling procedures when carrying out basic maintenance activities on installed plant and equipment to the occupational area.
 1.5 State reasons for the care and protection of surrounding areas and persons affected by the work, and possible injuries through: - the release of substances - slipping on wet/greasy surfaces - working at height.
-2 Follow the relevant maintenance schedules to 2.1 Identify and extract applicable maintenance schedule and related specifications from relevant information sources. са carry out the require required work.
-2. 2.2 Outline maintenance schedules and durations for typical plant and equipment within the occupational area.
+2 Follow the relevant maintenance schedules to 2.1 Identify and extract applicable maintenance schedule and related specifications from relevant information sources. carry out carry out the required 2.2 Outline maintenance schedules and durations for typical plant and equipment within the occupational area.
 2.3 Describe typical information contained within manufacturers operation and maintenance manuals.
-3 Maintain a range of and equipment used construction and all t used in the 3.1 Carry out typical basic maintenance activities according to manufacturer's specifications and organisational procedures within the limits of their personal authority. op industries in b operational ar operational si nd non- 3.2 Maintain to a basic level, typical plant and equipment relevant to the occupational area on construction sites and/or client's premises.
+3 Maintain a range of plant and equipment used in the construction and allied industries in both operational and non- operational situations. used in the 3.1 Carry out typical basic maintenance activities according to manufacturer's specifications and organisational procedures within the limits of their personal authority. al and nd non- 3.2 Maintain to a basic level, typical plant and equipment relevant to the occupational area on construction sites and/or client's premises.
 3.3 Describe the routine maintenance methods and procedures required by manufacturers, and the organisational instructions and procedures when maintaining plant and equipment.